On-Campus Fellowship Opportunities

 Off-Campus Fellowship Opportunities

 Residency In Social Enterprise (RISE) Fellowship is a program of the New Sector Alliance.
 Fellowship programs bring together talented and highly-motivated emerging leaders who are committed to social impact careers.
-During their Fellowships, they serve full-time to strengthen host site organizations in the Boston, Chicago, San Francisco Bay, and Twin Cities areas while engaging in professional development to build their skills for long-term social sector careers.
+During their fellowships, they serve full-time to strengthen host site organizations in the Boston, Chicago, San Francisco Bay, and the Twin Cities areas while engaging in professional development to build their skills for long-term social sector careers.

-Crictical Language Scholarship Program is part of a U.S. government effort to dramatically expand the number of Americans studying and mastering critical foreign languages.
+Critical Language Scholarship Program is part of a U.S. government effort to dramatically expand the number of Americans studying and mastering critical foreign languages.

 Boren Fellowships provide up to $30,000 to U.S. graduate students to add an important international and language component to their graduate education through specialization in area study, language study, or increased language proficiency.